Skip to content

 Design Reviews

 Frequent design reviews help ensure that each phase meets the established requirements.
-Independent reviewers often provide an objective evaluation, identify any misalignment, and suggest corrections as needed.
+Independent reviewers often objectively evaluate, identify misalignments, and suggest corrections as needed.

 Design Verification and Validation